DocsaidLab/DocAligner/README.md

 - We have endeavored to minimize the size and computational requirements of our model.
 However, in our experiments, we found that the model's zero-shot capabilities are limited.
 This means that for new scenes, the model requires fine-tuning to achieve optimal performance.

-- Our testing revealed that while the "point regression model" can achieve better evaluation scores, the heatmap model provides more stable results in practical applications.
+- Through our testing, we have found that the 'heatmap regression model' is significantly more stable than the 'point regression model'.
 Therefore, we still recommend using the heatmap model.

-- We cannot disregard the advantages of the "point regression model", which include but are not limited to the ability to predict corners outside the image frame and a fast and straightforward post-processing workflow.
-Hence, we will continue to optimize the "point regression model" to enhance its performance.
+- However, we cannot disregard the advantages of the 'point regression model', which include, but are not limited to: the ability to predict corner points outside the scope of the image; and a fast and simple post-processing procedure.
+Hence, we will continue to optimize the 'point regression model' to enhance its performance.

 - HeatmapRec-LC100-256:
     - parameters: about 1.2 million